 - the time allotted for the talk: the longer the talk, the more freedom you will have to explore the topic.
 A short talk needs to be very clear and to address the topic directly.

 Decide on a structure for presenting your talk:

 - Chronological: an arrangement where there is a procedure to follow, one step must come before another step to make sense.

 - Thematic: try to identify central themes in your talk, and group points under the theme best suited to those points.
 Then prioritise the themes to present the most relevant first, and the least relevant last.

 - Cause-effect relationship: identify factors then show how they effect a situation.

 Briefly outline what you are going to cover in your talk at the beginning.
 Clarify or define any key concepts early to avoid confusion.

-State your objectives at start of your talk, then restate them again at the end of the talk.
+State your objectives at the start of your talk, then recap them again at the end of the talk.
 In between, discuss how your material relates to these objectives.
 Be mindful of any questions or problems the audience could raise about the information you are presenting.
 Attempt to address these issues in the talk.

 Use short sentences with simple constructions, and decide what aspects of your talk would benefit from being presented as a visual aid.

 Move from one section / issue / point in your talk to another in such a way that will help your audience to follow the link from one issue to the next.
 For example, pose a question to introduce another point, or explain your own discovery of the link's existence; briefly highlight the similarities between what was covered before and what is coming up.